Justin-Credible/network-scanner/README.md

 Use "network-scanner [command] --help" for more information about a command.
 ```

+Example usage; scan using the interface named `ens192` using `/etc/hosts` and the given DHCP reservation file from [PiHole](https://pi-hole.net/), and if any unknown hosts are found, send a push notification:

+`$ network-scanner scan ens192 --dnsmasq-dhcp /etc/dnsmasq.d/04-pihole-static-dhcp.conf --push-notification`

 ## Requirements

-A Linux-like machine that has the `arp-scan` utility installed.
+A macOS or Linux-like machine that has the `arp-scan` utility installed.
 In order to scan the network, `arp-scan` requires root.
-So you'll need to run this utility with `sudo` or as root.
+So you'll need to run this utility as root or by using `sudo` or similar.

 ## Running and Building

 This project was coded in C# using [.NET Core](https://dotnet.microsoft.com/download).

-To build, install the .NET Core SDK (tested with v2.2), clone the source, and run:
+To build, install the .NET Core SDK (tested with v2.2), clone the source, and then run:

-`dotnet publish --runtime debian-x64 --configuration release`
+`$ dotnet publish --runtime debian-x64 --configuration release`

-This will create a native binary that can be run on a Debian system without the .NET Core SDK being installed.
+This will create a native binary at `bin/release/netcoreapp2.2/debian-x64/publish/` that can be run on a Debian system without the .NET Core SDK being installed.

-If you wish to build for another platform, substitue the `debian-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) with the one for your platform.
+If you wish to build for another platform, substitute the `debian-x64` [runtime identifier](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) with the one for your target platform.

 Alternatively, you can run the tool directly without creating a native binary by using the `dotnet` CLI tool, placing commands and options for `network-scanner` after a `--` break:

-`dotnet run -- scan --help`
+`$ dotnet run -- scan --help`